DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

 2. the home directory of the user: `~/.ansible.cfg`
 3. in the global location of the system: `/etc/ansible/ansible.cfg`

-The one that has priority is the one inside the folder you are running the playbook.
+The one that has priority is the one inside the folder you are running the playbook, after that comes the one inside the user's home directory and the last, but not the least, is the one from `/etc/ansible/ansible.cfg`

 Inside